© Copyright, all text and photos are not allowed to be reproduced without authorization.

 From York Railway Station, you can see the York City Wall, which is surrounded by the city center.
-It has a total length of 3.4 kilometers, the city wall is one of the longest and best preserved walls in the UK.
+It has a total length of about 3.4 kilometers and has four main gates.
+It is one of the longest and most preserved walls in the UK.
 It takes about 2 hours to complete the journey.

-Monday to Saturday | 9:00-17:00
+Monday to Saturday | 9:00-16:30

-Sunday | 12:45-17:00
+Sunday | 12:45-17:30

 The history of York is closely related to the Virgin.
 York’s Viking Festival attracts tens of thousands of visitors each year to the York Grand Prix.
 The event is held every February and is the largest “pirate festival” in Europe.
 It is also a commemoration of the "JOLOBLOT" ceremony that the Vikings used to hold in February, sending away the traditional celebrations of winter and spring.